reichlab/reichlab-python-template/README.md

     # a handy sync option that will cleanup unused dependencies
     uv pip sync requirements/requirements-dev.txt

+### Updating application configuration

+This project comes with a sample application config file (`conf/config.toml` in the `src/[name_of_module]/conf` directory).
+If your project doesn't require user configuration, you can remove config references from the code and then delete `conf/`.

+Modify the application's required config fields in `conf/config.py`, which uses [pydantic-settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/) to describe and type-check application configuration.

+Somewhat in keeping with the principle of separating config settings and code, the actual config values can be set in one of two ways when running the applicatiuon.

+In order of precedence:
+- environment variables
+- `conf/config.toml`

 ## Opinionated notes on Python tooling

 [REMOVE THIS SECTION]